kaganema/portal_defense_blaster/README.md

 ## Future additions
 * A time limit to indicate how long for the mission to finish after a certain period playing, where the winner depends on who has the higher points.
 (If the player dies before that it's game over by default.)
+* A possibility of enemies being able to fire lasers.

 ## Where to get the runnable game?
 TBA